foo-dogsquared/one-for-all/README.md

 Inside of the `main.js`, you'll find the array of the search engines' data so if you want to add or remove some, you'll have to modify it there.
 For a reference what are the fields refer to, read the below paragraph.

+Or if you're reading this from the future, you might notice that the array is gone and now it is stored on a `se-list.json` file.
+Yes, the `.json` need to be named `se-list` to avoid conflicts and whatnot (and it make things easier, I think).

 ### The needed data
 You can fork this one and adjust the array of objects to whatever you desire.
 Just take note that the objects inside of the array contains the following:
 - `id` - this will be used as a reference to that search engine; this must be in all lowercase for easier sorting, I guess